gangwar-107/Scraping-Product-Details-from-live-website/README.md

  # References:

- Below is the link of web site which is used to scrap the data:
+ Below is the link of website which is used to scrap the data:

   http://www.consumerreports.org/cro/a-to-z-index/products/index.htm